Resilience & Emergency Planning - Preparation and Response Privacy Notice

-This Privacy Notice sets out what you need to know about how the Resilience and Emergency Planning team at Doncaster Council will use your information in the preparation and response to an Emergency or Business Continuity situation.
+This Privacy Notice sets out what you need to know about how the Resilience and Emergency Planning team at the City of Doncaster Council will use your information in the preparation and response to an Emergency or Business Continuity situation.

 The Council is committed to meeting its data protection obligations and handling your information securely.
 You should make sure you read and understand this notice before submitting your information to us.